bcgov/cvse-katalon-scheduler/README.md

 Note: .net 9 runtime required
 Note: you'll need to copy db files from source to location simply take the KatalonScheduler and KatalonScheduler.Hangfire from repo and place in Katalon Sechduler folder
 Note: You'll need to download the latest katalon runtime engine

 1. First, publish the application:(this is done already or you can republish on your own using the below)

-dotnet publish -c Release -o C:\KatalonScheduler
+Note: the app folder that will need copied to the machine is in the main source folder dotnet publish -c Release -o C:\KatalonScheduler

 2. Set up environment variables: